Data Migration Experience

 As part of the import process there are a multitude of additional considerations that must be addressed in order to have a successful import.
 Things like record ownership, how to handle inactive users (records owned by former employees in the legacy system that will not be users in Salesforce), required fields, system "time/date stamped" fields (i.e. record created date, record created by, last modified date, last modified by), security and sharing settings for record access, etc.

-Once the initial mapping is complete, we’ll do some scripting to automate the transformation of data from the legacy CRM’s table structure to facilitate an automated import into Salesforce.com.
+Once the initial mapping is complete, we’ll do some scripting to automate the transformation of data from the legacy CRM’s table structure to facilitate an automated import into Salesforce.
 We do this because data imports are an iterative process, and by spending a bit of time at this stage to automate procedures, we can make later revisions (and the final import) in a lot less time than the initial import.

 An example of transformation would be that in the source database Account information might be stored in one table and the addresses for those Accounts are stored in a separate table.
-In Salesforce the data model is such that the Account address and Account information is stored in a single table, so we have to collapse the information from two tables down to one.
+In Salesforce the data model is such that the Account address and Account information are stored in a single table, so we have to collapse the information from two tables down to one.

 Additional work may also be required to clean up and standardize formats.
 For example, pick list values in the source database might be stored as a numbers which need to be translated to text to be useful to Users.
 Emails may be stored in raw HTML in the source database or contain additional header information which needs to be stripped out to make the records useful and legible to Salesforce Users.